ahmedhammad97/Clean-Code-Do-And-Dont/README.md

 - Use concurrency code only when there is a lot of waiting time
 - Separate (Plug away) concurrency code from other code
-- Avoid threads collision by avoiding shared data in the first place if possible.
+- Avoid threads collision by avoiding shared data in the first place if possible
 - Avoid using concurrency when you cannot afford major changes in design
 - Use only one method on a shared object
 - Keep synchronized sections small